 What form(s) does this medication come in?

-Each scored, white tablet, breakable into four, contains gliclazide 80 mg.
+Each scored, white tablet, breakable into four, contains 80 mg of gliclazide.
 Nonmedicinal ingredients: lactose, corn starch, pregelatinized corn starch, magnesium stearate, and talc.
 This product does not contain tartrazine.

 How should I use this medication?